 make me the one.

-Let me tell you here that with introduction of these strong lines the poet gets succeeded in creating an image of a woman who is desperate enough to be at her lover’s side.
+Let me tell you here that with the introduction of these strong lines the poet gets succeeded in creating an image of a woman who is desperate enough to be at her lover’s side.
 She is even prepared to die and lie in her grave and will consider herself lucky if he comes and kneels beside her grave.
-Also let me explain you here that the pledges the speaker takes in this poem reminds me of the Indian Wedding’s Seventh Rounds (Saat Phere) taken by the bride and bridegroom around a pious bone fire.
+Also, let me explain to you here that the pledges the speaker takes in Betrothal remind me of the Indian Wedding’s Seventh Rounds (Saat Phere) taken by the bride and bridegroom around a pious bone fire.
 With these seven rounds around a fire, the couple pledges and vows to each other.
-And the same type of rituals is felt through the each stanza of this poem.
+And the same type of rituals is felt through each stanza of Betrothal.

 I will obey, obey.